 - prayer requests (include a few BIG things your family is believing God for as well as prayer requests offered up by the kids)

 - prayer out (simple: “Father God, Thank You for your presence here.
-We want to honor your with our meeting time.
-In Jesus name, Amen.)
+We want to honor you with our meeting time.
+In Jesus’ name, Amen.”)